Table of Contents

-Chromatin is a genetic material or a macromolecule comprising of DNA, RNA, and proteins which result in the formation of chromosomes within the nucleus of eukaryotic organisms is termed as chromatin.
-This chromatin is located within the cell nucleus.
-The main functions of this material include:
+Chromatin is a genetic material or a macromolecule comprising DNA, RNA, and associated proteins, which constitute chromosomes in the nucleus of a eukaryotic cell.

-- Tightly packing of the DNA to fit into the cell.
+- Tightly packing the DNA to fit into the cell.

 - Control the DNA replication and gene expression.

-- Support the DNA molecule to permit the process of cell cycle – meiosis and mitosis.
+- Support the DNA molecule to permit the process of the cell cycle – meiosis and mitosis.

-The structure of a chromatin or the so-called nucleosomes resembles the arrangement of string on beads when observed under the light microscope in its elongated method.
-Each nucleosome comprises of DNA, which is wrapped with eight proteins termed histones.
-Later, these nucleosomes are enfolded into 30 nm coiled named solenoid.
-Therefore the presence of additional histone proteins helps in supporting the chromatin structure.
+The structure of chromatin or the so-called nucleosomes resembles the arrangement of string on beads when observed under the light microscope in its elongated method.
+Each nucleosome comprises DNA, which is wrapped with eight proteins termed histones.
+Later, these nucleosomes are enfolded to a 30 nm coiled named solenoid.
+Therefore the presence of histone proteins helps in supporting the chromatin structure.

 The structure of chromatin is governed by a number of factors.
-The complete structure mainly depends on the phases of cell cycle.
-They undergo various structural changes during cell cycle or division.
-During cell division, the structure of the chromatin and chromosomes are visible under a light microscope, which changes their shape while the DNA is duplicated and divided into two cells.
+The complete structure mainly depends on the phases of the cell cycle.
+They undergo various structural changes during cell division.
+The structure of chromosomes is clearly visible under a light microscope during metaphase, which changes their shape while the DNA is duplicated and divided into two cells.

 - Nucleosomes are formed by the wrapping of DNA around the histone proteins

-- Multiple histones wrap into a 30 nm fiber consisting of the nucleosome.
+- Multiple histones wrap into a 30 nm fibre consisting of the nucleosome.

-- Higher-level DNA packaging of the 30 nm fiber into the metaphase chromosome.
+- Higher-level DNA packaging of the 30 nm fibre into the metaphase chromosome.

-- Formaldehyde-Assisted Isolation of Regulatory Elements Sequencing-A method mainly used to control the sequences of those DNA regions of the genome, which are related to the regulatory activity.
+This method is mainly used to control the sequences of those DNA regions of the genome, which are related to the regulatory activity.

-- DNase I Hypersensitive Sites Sequencing – It is mainly used for recognizing the position of monitoring regions, mainly based on the genome-wide sequencing, which is sensitive to cleavage by DNase I.
+It is mainly used for recognizing the position of monitoring regions, mainly based on genome-wide sequencing, which is sensitive to cleavage by DNase I.

-- Assay for Transposable Accessible Chromatin Sequencing– A technique mainly used for studying the accessibility of chromatin.
-ATAC-seq is an opposite method to MNase-seq.
+A technique mainly used for studying the accessibility of chromatin.
+ATAC-seq is the opposite method of MNase-seq.
 Tn5 transposase is used for synthetic transposition into the available regions of the genome.

-- DNA footprinting – A technique mainly used for identifying the DNA-binding protein.
+A technique mainly used for identifying the DNA-binding protein:

-- Micrococcal Nuclease Sequencing–A method mainly used for studying about the nucleosomes by digesting chromatins.
-This sequence mainly uses micrococcal nuclease enzyme for identifying the position of the nucleosome throughout the genome.
+A method mainly used for studying nucleosomes by digesting chromatins.
+This sequencing mainly uses the micrococcal nuclease enzyme for identifying the position of the nucleosome throughout the genome.

-The table below shows the main difference between the chromatin and chromosome.
+The table below shows the main differences between chromatin and chromosome.

 |Distinctly visible during cell division.||Found throughout the cell cycle.|